ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

 ---

-26. In this problem, you have to actually read 4 different papers, so you will probably not encounter such a question during an interview, however reading academic papers is an ex- cellent skill to master for becoming a DL researcher.
+26. In this problem, you have to actually read 4 different papers, so you will probably not encounter such a question during an interview, however reading academic papers is an excellent skill to master for becoming a DL researcher.

 The Kullback-Leibler divergence is a meas- ure of how different two probability distribution are.
 As noted, the KL divergence of the probability distributions P, Q on a set X is defined as shown in Equation 8.11.